Plaza de Toros & Museo Taurino

 Plaza de Toros & Museo Taurino information

-East of central Madrid, the Plaza de Toros Monumental de Las Ventas (often known simply as Las Ventas) is the heart and soul of Spain’s bullfighting tradition and, as such, is the most important and prestigious bullring in the world.
-A visit here (especially as part of a guided tour) is a good way to gain an insight into this very Spanish tradition, but the architecture will also be of interest to those with no interest in la corrida (bullfight).
+East of central Madrid, the Plaza de Toros Monumental de Las Ventas (Las Ventas) is the most important and prestigious bullring in the world.
+A visit here (especially as part of a guided tour, which must be booked through Las Ventas Tour in advance) is a good way to gain an insight into this very Spanish tradition.
+There's also the fine Museo Taurino , and the architecture will be of interest even to those with no interest in la corridas (bullfights).

 One of the largest rings in the bullfighting world, Las Ventas has a grand Mudéjar (a Moorish architectural style) exterior and a suitably coliseum-like arena surrounding the broad sandy ring.
 It was opened in 1931 and hosted its first fight three years later; its four storeys can seat 25,000 spectators.
 Like all bullrings, it evokes more a sense of a theatre than a sports stadium – it also hosts concerts.

-To gain some insight into the whole subculture that surrounds bullfighting, wander into the Museo Taurino .
-Here you’ll find a curious collection of paraphernalia, costumes (the traje de luces , or suit of lights, is one of bullfighting’s most recognisable props), photos and other bullfighting memorabilia up on the top floor above one of the two courtyards by the ring.
+The Museo Taurino was closed for renovations and expansion at the time of research.
+Once it reopens, expect a new space dedicated to bullfighting legend Manolete, as well as a curious collection of paraphernalia, costumes (the traje de luces , or suit of lights, is one of bullfighting’s most recognisable props), photos and other bullfighting memorabilia up on the top floor above one of the two courtyards by the ring.
+It's a fascinating insight into the whole subculture that surrounds bullfighting.